nvpham12/Amazon-Big-Data-Customer-Segmentation/RFM Segmentation Technical Report.md

 - **Frequency**: how often a customer makes purchases.

 - **Monetary**: how much a customer spends.

-RFM will be computed as features and used for customer segmentation.
-Since the data does not include customer purchase dates, review dates will be used as a proxy for when a product was purchased.
-Because the data includes an indicator for verified purchases, we can screen whether reviewers are customers in the data.

 The RFM features will represent the following in this project:
 - **Recency**: how recent the review left by the customer is.